 Management (FRU Only Mode)

-In the Management (FRU Only Mode), only +3.3V Aux is available for powering up management only functions.
+In the Management (FRU Only Mode), only 3.3V Aux is available for powering up management only functions.
 FRU accesses are only allowed in this mode.

 Aux Power Mode (S5)

-In Aux Power Mode provides both +3.3V Aux as well as +12V Aux is available. +12V Aux may be used to deliver power to the add-in card, but only up to the Aux budget of 35W.
+In Aux Power Mode provides both 3.3V Aux as well as 12V Aux is available.
+12V Aux may be used to deliver power to the add-in card, but only up to the Aux budget of 35W.

 Main Power Mode (S0)

-In Main Power Mode provides both +3.3V and +12V (Main) across the OCP connector.
+In Main Power Mode provides both 3.3V and 12V (Main) across the OCP connector.
 The add-in card operates in full capacity.
-Up to 79.2W may be delivered on +12V, and 3.63W on the +3.3V pins.
+Up to 79.2W may be delivered on 12V, and 3.63W on the 3.3V pins.

+Add-in Card Input Capacitance

+The baseboard provides 3.3Vaux and 12Vaux/main to both the Primary and Secondary connectors.
+The rail requirements are leveraged from the PCIe CEM 4.0 specification.
+For OCP NIC 3.0 cards, the requirements are as follows:

+Table 31: Power Supply Rail Requirements